Fetterman holds first rally following stroke in Erie - NewsBreak

 Fetterman was at the Bayfront Convention Center in downtown Erie on Friday to hold his first rally after suffering a stroke back in May.
 There was a large turnout at the John Fetterman rally, as he looks to become a U.S. Senator.

-He said in a statement that he has visited Erie dozens of times over the years and is proud to get back on the campaign trail here.
+He said in a statement that he has visited Erie dozens of times over the years and is proud to get back on the campaign trail.
 He’s also stated Erie County is one of Pennsylvania’s biggest bellwether counties.

 According to the website Politics Pa., Fetterman leads his Republican rival D. Mehmet Oz by double digits.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.